 Valhalla Rising was going to be the film that put Refn back on my radar or would otherwise serve as definite proof that Bronson was just a lucky coincidence.
 It was this uncertainty that lead to my somewhat reluctant attitude towards actually sitting down and watching Valhalla Rising.
-Expectations were rather high and I wasn't really looking forward to be disappointed.
+Expectations were rather high and I wasn't really looking forward to being disappointed.
 Luckily it didn't have to come that far, Refn easily exceeded my expectations with his latest.

 I wasn't too impressed by Refn's first film (Pusher), the trailers for the sequels and follow-ups did little to convince me otherwise.
 Until he unleashed Bronson onto the world that is.
-A truly stylish, fun and wicked little film firmly lodged amongst my favorites.
+A truly stylish, fun, and wicked little film firmly lodged amongst my favorites.
 With Valhalla Rising he seems to take it even one step further, you won't hear me complaining though.
 That said, he'll be leaving for Hollywood for his next project so I guess he will be taking a few steps back on the experimentation ladder.

 Valhalla Rising sees a lone battler and a young boy joining a group of crusaders.
 They set off to the Holy Land, instead they end up in a thick mist taking them off course and dropping them off in unknown territory.
 While they try to claim the new land for their god, one by one the crusaders fall at the hands of an unknown force.
 It's a pretty rough synopsis, at the same time the film isn't really all that interested in bringing a well-rounded, coherent storyline, so why should I?

 Bronson was a visual masterpiece, Valhalla Rising easily tops that.
-The grim, misty sceneries and downplayed color palette create a dark, menacing and relentless atmosphere that is maintained the whole film.
+The grim, misty sceneries and downplayed color palette create a dark, menacing and relentless atmosphere that is maintained throughout the whole film.
 Some short bursts of visual trickery include landmark shots and strong use of the color red, ripping the film apart and keeping the audience on their toes.
-Powerful stuff no matter how simple some of the effect may be.
+Powerful stuff no matter how simple some of the effects may be.
 Add some tasteful slow-motion scenes and the result is a beautiful film to behold.

 Valhalla Rising is all about the journey.
 The film provides few answers and has no real goal to reach.
 The focus lies on the trip of Mikkelsen's character and the characters that surround him.
 Most of the film is spent in luscious landscapes and against stunning backgrounds, letting the audiovisual impulses do all the talking.
-It's a film that allows for multiple interpretations and serious debate afterwards, at least if that's your kind of thing.
+It's a film that allows for multiple interpretations and serious debate afterward, at least if that's your kind of thing.